-We’ve put together this ultimate guide to provide you with an overview on how the effective life of depreciating assets are calculated.
+We’ve put together this ultimate guide to provide you with an overview of how the effective life of depreciating assets is calculated.

 As a building gets older, its structure and the assets within the building are subject to general wear and tear.
 In other words, each year, the value decreases and thus, depreciates.

 The Australian Tax Office (ATO) allows property investors, who generate income from their properties, to claim the depreciation as a tax deduction.

 Capital Works Deductions refer to the depreciation of the structure of the building.
 The structure of a residential building, if constructed after September 1987, generally has an effective life of 40 years.